 Mr. Chia received an A.B. degree from Dartmouth College and a J.D. degree from the Georgetown University Law Center.
 Mr. Chia is a Trustee of the Historical Society of Princeton.
 He lives with his wife and four children in Princeton, New Jersey.

 Tamara Close is the Founder and Managing Director of Close Group Consulting, which is a boutique ESG strategy advisory firm that uses in-depth capital markets and ESG expertise to assess, design and implement tailored end-to-end ESG integration practices across asset classes for asset managers, asset owners and corporates.
-She was previously the Head of ESG Integration for KKS Advisors, a leading, independent, global advisory firm.
-She has over 20 years of combined experience in capital markets and ESG strategy.
-She is based in Montreal and works with investment management firms to advance their ESG integration practices across both risk and value frameworks.
-She has held various investment management positions for the Bank of Montreal and Credit Lyonnais in the global derivatives and foreign exchange markets and was previously the head of research and risk for a start-up fixed income asset management firm in Montreal.
+She was previously the Head of ESG Integration for KKS Advisors, a global ESG Advisory firm and has over 20 years of combined experience in capital markets and ESG strategy.
+Tamara has held various investment management positions for the Bank of Montreal and Credit Lyonnais in the global derivatives and foreign exchange markets and was previously the head of research and risk for a start-up fixed income asset management firm in Montreal.
 Before founding Close Group Consulting, she spent 10 years in senior management roles within the risk and public markets investment groups of PSP Investments.
 She is also the founder and creator of the Sustainable Risk Assessment Framework.